Particle Simulation Software

 Jobs are defined and controlled with simple python scripts, which enables enormous flexibility.

-I lead the development of a High Performance hard particle Monte Carlo (HPMC) extension to HOOMD-blue.
+I lead the development of a High Performance hard particle Monte Carlo (HPMC) component of HOOMD-blue.
 HPMC implements massively parallel updates for off-lattice Monte Carlo, generalized to 3D anisotropic particles in triclinic boxes.
 HPMC executes in parallel on many CPU cores, on a single GPU, and in parallel on many GPUs.
 It supports many particle shapes.

 - Convex (sphero)polygon